kennux/CWInspect/README.md

 Packets have to implement the following Methods:
 - getPacketId() -> Return integer of the packet id
-- loadPacket(byte[] data) -> Loads packet data and adds it with value names into the HashMap this.values
+- loadPacket(byte[] data) -> Loads packet data and adds it with value names into the HashMap this.values, return -1 for packet length unknown or the length of the packet
 - buildPacket() -> Return byte array of the built packet (When using implementation for sending packets, otherwise return null)